binfnstats/ImHapE/README.md

 model, history, test_loss, test_acc = mod.trainCNN(train = train_dataset, test = test_dataset)
 ```
-<sub>*\** If you would like to try out a different network architecture, please modify `trainCNN` in `model.py`</sub>
+<sub>*\** If you would like to try out a different network architecture, please modify the `trainCNN` function in `model.py`</sub>

 #### (3) Converting empirical haplotypes into numpy arrays

-This task is dependent on your data, but the numpy array should share the same dimensions as your simulated data e.g (number of haplotypes, genome or haplotype size).
+This task is dependent on your data, but the numpy array should share the same dimensions as your simulated data e.g (number of rows equal to number of sampled haplotypes and number of columns equal to length of haplotypes in base pairs).
 The genome or haplotype size is defined by the `simulateViralEvolution(genomeSize = M)` call and the number of haplotypes is determined by `sampleData(size = N)` call as that defines how many aligned haplotypes per image.

 #### (4) Predicting evolutionary models